On the Strong Restricted Isometry Property of Bernoulli Random Matrices: Abstract

 \section{Abstract}

-The study of the restricted isometry property (RIP) for corrupted random matrices is particularly important in the field of compressed sensing (CS) with corruptions.
-If a matrix still satisfy RIP after a certain portion of rows are erased, then we say that the matrix has the strong restricted isometry property (SRIP.
-In the field of compressed sensing, random matrices satisfies certain moment conditions are of particular interest.
-Among these matrices, those with entries generated from i.i.d Gaussian or i.i.d $\pm1$ random variables are often typically considered.
-Recent studies have shown that a matrix generated from i.i.d Gaussian random variables satisfies the strong restricted isometry property under arbitrary erasure of rows.
-In the first part of this paper we will work on $\pm 1$ random matrices.
-We study the erasure robustness of $\pm 1$ random matrices show that with overwhelming probability the SRIP will still hold.
-Moreover the analysis will also lead to the robust version of the Johnson-Lindenstrauss Lemma for $\pm 1$ matrices.
-Then in the second part of this paper we work on finite frames.
-The study of the stability of finite frames under corruptions shares a lot of similarity to CS with corruption.
-We will focus on the Gaussian finite frames as a starter.
-We will improve existing results and confirm that a Gaussian random frame is numerically stable under arbitrary erasure of rows.
+The study of the restricted isometry property (RIP) of corrupted random matrices is particularly important in the field of compressed sensing (CS) with corruptions.
+If a matrix still satisfies the RIP after that a certain portion of rows are erased, then we say that this matrix has the strong restricted isometry property (SRIP).
+In the field of compressed sensing, random matrices which satisfy certain moment conditions are of particular interest.
+Among these matrices, those with entries generated from i.i.d.
+Gaussian or symmetric Bernoulli random variables are often typically considered.
+Recent studies have shown that matrices with entries generated from i.i.d.
+Gaussian random variables satisfy the SRIP under arbitrary erasure of rows with high probability.
+In this paper, we study the erasure robustness property of Bernoulli random matrices.
+Our main result shows that with overwhelming probability, the SRIP holds for Bernoulli random matrices.
+Moreover, our analysis leads to a robust version of the famous Johnson-Lindenstrauss lemma for Bernoulli random matrices.